algolia/autocomplete/packages/website/docs/parseAlgoliaHitHighlight.md

 > `string | string[]` | required

 The attribute to retrieve the reverse highlight value from.
+You can use the array syntax to reference the nested attributes.